Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Analysis

 From about $+200$\,days the NIR light curves show a re-brightening (see Fig. \ref{lightcurves_fig}).
-The NIR photometric coverage allow us to measure the light curve decline rate in two regions, in the MJD range between $59790$ and $59900$ ($+80$ to $+189$\,days; before the NIR re-brightening), and in the MJD range between $60090$ and $60160$ ($+378$ and $+448$\,days) at late times.
-The $J$-band decline is similar to the $o$-band decline rate before the NIR re-brightening, and the decline rate trend is the opposite than in the optical bands, with the bluer band, the $J$ band, declining faster than the redder $H$ and $K_{s}$ bands.
-The decline rate in the $K_{s}$ band is similar to the $g$ band over this range.
+The NIR photometric coverage allow us to measure the light curve linear decline rate in two regions, in the MJD range between $59790$ and $59900$\,days ($+80$ to $+189$ days; this is before the NIR re-brightening), and in the MJD range between $60090$ and $60160$\,days ($+378$ and $+448$ days) at late times.
+These linear decline rates are also summarised in table \ref{decl_rate_tab}.
+The $J$ band declines faster than the $H$ and $K_{s}$ bands.
+In concrete, the $J$ band declines at a linear rate similar to the $o$ band in the optical, while the $K_{s}$ band decline rate is similar to the $g$ band, this is before the onset of of the NIR re-brightening.
+Thus the linear decline rates in the NIR follow the opposite trend than the optical bands, this is a consequence of two different physical processes such as heating of the SN ejecta and dust emission.

-At late times (\textgreater $+350$\,days) the decline rates in the NIR light curves in all bands are about $1$\,mag/100\,days and are consistent with each other within the uncertainties, while the decline in the $r$-band is about twice the decline measured in the NIR.
-At later times the decline rate in the $J$ band has become flatter at the $1 \sigma$ level compared with the decline rate measured at earlier times.
-Although the NIR emission at late times is dominated by dust thermal emission as we will show in Section \ref{carbon_and_dust_sec} below, it is worth to note that the decline NIR rates are consistent with the $^{56}$Co radioactive decay, while the optical decline rate is much faster.
+At late times (\textgreater $+350$\,days) the decline rates in the NIR light curves in all bands are about $1$\,mag/100\,days and are consistent with each other within the uncertainties, while the decline in the $r$ band is about twice faster than the decline measured in the NIR bands.

-The linear extrapolation from $+80$ to $+189$\,days to later times shows that the SN is significantly brighter than the extrapolation in $K_{s}$ ($\sim 1.2$\,mag brighter) at later times, similarly the SN brightness in the $H$ band is slightly fainter than the linear extrapolation ($\sim 0.15$\,mag fainter), and the $J$ band brightness is significantly fainter than the linear extrapolation ($\sim 1.2$\,mag fainter).
+The linear extrapolation from $+80$ to $+189$\,days to late times shows that the SN is significantly brighter than the extrapolation in $K_{s}$ ($\sim 1.2$\,mag brighter), similarly the SN brightness in the $H$ band is slightly fainter than the linear extrapolation ($\sim 0.15$\,mag fainter), and the $J$ band brightness is significantly fainter than the linear extrapolation ($\sim 1.2$\,mag fainter).